-Figure 6: The effect of increased sentencing severity on births to unmarried women the NCSSA is stronger and more consistently negative for unmarried women.
+Visible in both the static and dynamic versions, the decline in fertility resulting from the NCSSA is stronger and more consistently negative for unmarried women.
 Although incarceration affected a smaller percentage of white men, there was still a fertility spillover to white women.
-Examining by age group, births to women through age 30 significantly decreased.
-In the dynamic specification, there is no statistical relationship between preperiod incarceration rates and births before the NCSSA, followed by a clear decrease after its enactment.
+Figure 6 shows that births to women through age 30 significantly decreased.
+In the dynamic specification presented in Figure 7, there is no statistical relationship between pre-period incarceration rates and births before the NCSSA, followed by a clear decrease after its enactment.
 In the case of births to unmarried women, this decrease is statistically significant for both white and Black women.
-Full regression results for these figures are available in Appendix Tables A3 and A4.